Hilary Pennington

-Hilary Pennington is an American philanthropist and the Executive Vice President of Ford Foundation, a position she has held since January 2018.
+Hilary Pennington is an American philanthropist and the executive vice president of Ford Foundation, a position she has held since January 2018.
 Pennington is celebrated for leading the launch of the five-year, $5 billion BUILD initiative which invested in the sustainability and capacity of 300 social justice organizations around the world.

-Previously, she was vice president for Ford foundation’s programming on Education, Creativity, and Free Expression.
+Previously, she was vice president for Ford Foundation's programming on Education, Creativity, and Free Expression.

-Before joining Ford Foundation, she was the Director of Education, post secondary success and special initiatives at the Bill & Melinda Gates Foundation and led the foundation's effort to double by 2025 the number of low-income Americans who obtain a post secondary credential by age 26.
+Before joining the Ford Foundation, she was the Director of Education, post secondary success and special initiatives at the Bill & Melinda Gates Foundation and led the foundation's effort to double by 2025 the number of low-income Americans who obtain a post secondary credential by age 26.

 Early life and education

 The oldest of 3 children, Pennington was born in South Africa.
 In her interviews with several media sources, she has mentioned that witnessing the inequality of apartheid in her father's home country of South Africa helped shape her lifelong passion for social justice.

 Her later years were spent in St. Louis, with her family regularly spending summers in Door County, Wisconsin.

 Pennington graduated from Yale University’s School of Management and holds a graduate degree in social anthropology from the University of Oxford.
 She also obtained a master’s degree in theological studies from Episcopal Divinity School at Union Theological Seminary.